 With global demand for food set to increase as a result of a growing global population, some companies have made it their mission to develop clean label and sustainable solutions.

-Sweden’s Innoscentia and Israel’s Sufresca, for instance, have made it the final of this year’s Startup Innovation Challenge for developing innovative solutions that reduce food loss and waste from the farm to the fork.
+Sweden’s Innoscentia and Israel’s Sufresca, for instance, have made it the final of the 2020 Startup Innovation Challenge for developing innovative solutions that reduce food loss and waste from the farm to the fork.

 Innoscentia: Traditional expiry dates are based on guesstimates